11ty/11ty-website/src/docs/config.md

 ### Input Directory

 Controls the top level directory/file/glob that we’ll use to look for templates.
+By default Eleventy looks in the current working directory but for more complex projects it’s recommended to set this to a directory inside of your project (e.g. a `content` folder, as shown on the [Getting Started guide](/docs/)).

 | Input Directory         |                           |
 | ----------------------- | ------------------------- |